Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 Cons

-The Motorola Edge 40 Neo is not only an impressive all-rounder at a very tempting price of just £299, but it’s also one of the more compact budget options around in 2024.
+The Motorola Edge 50 Fusion is not only an impressive all-rounder at a very tempting price of just £349, but it’s also one of the more compact budget options around right now.

-It measures in at just 7.76mm thick and 172g, which makes it a delight to hold and use, and that’s further improved by IP68 dust and water resistance, a vegan leather finish and a slew of Pantone-certified finishes that make it stand out in a busy budget market.
+It measures in at just 7.9mm thick and 175g, which makes it a delight to hold and use, and that’s further improved by IP68 dust and water resistance, and the option of either vegan leather or frosted plastic depending on the colour you go for.
+There isn’t the Pantone colour certification we saw with last year’s Edge 40 Neo, but that was really just a nice-to-have.

-The 6.5-inch screen isn’t to be sniffed at either, with a curved OLED panel delivering vibrant colours and deep blacks with great contrast.
+The 6.7-inch screen, up from 6.5 inches on the 40 Neo, isn’t to be sniffed at either.
+It sports a curved OLED panel delivering vibrant colours and deep blacks with great contrast.
 It can also reach a rapid 144Hz, beating the 120Hz panels of others in our list, allowing for a buttery-smooth experience that’s also well suited to gaming.

 That’s backed up by a surprisingly capable camera system comprised of an OIS-enabled 50MP main snapper and a 13MP ultrawide on the rear, along with a 32MP selfie camera.
-The main sensor, in particular, is capable both in well-lit scenarios and low-light environments, bringing it close to what the Pixel 6a can achieve in a more attractive package.
+The main sensor, in particular, is capable in well-lit and low-light environments, especially when compared to the Samsung Galaxy A35 5G and Poco X6 Pro, with auto-enhance AI helping to boost the colour and detail from the auxiliary lenses.

-Performance is also surprisingly good considering its budget price tag, with the Dimensity 7030 and ample 12GB of RAM able to compete with mid-range phones that cost £200 more.
-It’s still not powerful enough for high-end AAA gaming, but for all but dedicated mobile gamers, it should more than suffice.
+Performance is also surprisingly good considering its budget price tag, with the Snapdragon 7s Gen 2 and a healthy 12GB of RAM able to compete with mid-range phones that cost £200 more.
+It’s still not powerful enough for high-end AAA gaming, and won’t be able to compete with the likes of the Poco X6 Pro, but for all but dedicated mobile gamers, it should more than suffice.

 Nothing Phone (2a)